aplteam/Tatin/docs/TatinUserSettings.md

 That default file will have two  Tatin Registries defined in it:

-* the principal Tatin server, available via the URL `https://tatin.dev/`.
+* the principal Tatin server, available via the URL `https://tatin.dev/`

    It has an alias `tatin` assigned to it, so you can address it as `[tatin]` with all user commands that require a Registry as parameter.

-* the Tatin Test server, available via the URL `https://test.tatin.dev/`.
+* the Tatin Test server, available via the URL `https://test.tatin.dev/`

-   It has an alias `test-tatin` assigned to it, so you can address it as `[test-tatin]` with all user commands that require a Registry as parameter.
+   It has an alias `tatin-test` assigned to it, so you can address it as `[tatin-test]` with all user commands that require a Registry as parameter.

    It has a priority of `0` assigned to it which means that it will _not_ participate in Registry scans.

    Registry scans are performed by Tatin when you ask for a package but do not specify a Registry.
 Tatin scans all Registries in order of their priorities (highest one first) but ignores those with a priority that is `0`.

-A> ### Registry scans
-A>
-A> What happens when a Tatin server is down when Tatin attempts to interrogate it?
-A>
-A> That depends on how Tatin is called:
-A>
-A> * From a user command Tatin will stop and ask you what to do; you have three options:
-A>   * Try again
-A>   * Skip that registry and carry on
-A>   * Cancel the whole operation
-A> * If it is an API call then an error is thrown

 ### Where does the file live?